samiam120/TicTacToe/README.md

 # TicTacToe
-Tic tac Toe using html, css and js

 https://samiam120.github.io/TicTacToe/

-Tic-Tac-Toe Game

 Developed an interactive and modular Tic-Tac-Toe game using JavaScript, HTML, and CSS with a focus on scalability, maintainability, and minimal global code.